modenaxe/auto-lowerlimb-models-paper/README.md

 ![modelling_workflow](./images/datasets.png)

-# Visulizing the OpenSim models
+# Visualizing the OpenSim models

 ## Manual models
 The [manual models](/opensim_models) can be visualised with OpenSim 3.3.